• Skip to main content

 Here is a quick test…

-Must Read: Money Bliss Steps to Financial Freedom – this is the longer answer to “Do You Need a Budget?”
+Longer Answer & Must Read: Money Bliss Steps to Financial Freedom – this is the long term answer to “Do You Need a Budget?”

 Purpose of a Budget

 Okay, so we figured out that you need a budget.
-But, you aren’t truly convinced on the why you need a budget.
+But, you aren’t truly convinced about why you need a budget.

-What is the reason or purpose of a budget?
+What is the reason or main purpose of a budget?

 The purpose of a budget is to first decide where you plan to spend/save money and then, see if you followed through on your plan.